catamphetamine/webpack-isomorphic-tools/README.md

         ],
         loaders: ['babel-loader?stage=0&optional=runtime&plugins=typecheck']
       }
-    }]
     },
+    ...]
+  },

   ...
 }

-// webpack-isomorphic-tools settings reside in a separate .js file to remove code duplication
+// webpack-isomorphic-tools settings reside in a separate .js file
-// (because it will be used in the web server code too) new Webpack_isomorphic_tools(webpack_configuration, require('./webpack-isomorphic-tools')).
+// (because they will be used in the web server code too) new Webpack_isomorphic_tools(require('./webpack-isomorphic-tools'))
-// enter development mode (see the API section below for .development() method explanation) .development()
+// enter development mode since it's a development webpack configuration .development()
 // populate the existing webpack configuration .populate(webpack_configuration)